zackee12/command-line-chess/README.md

 # command-line-chess
-Command line chess in python
+Command line chess in python with minimax AI